jcorbin/pchepa/README.md

 - sparse infill: 60% tri-hexagon
 - infill direction: 90°

-The usb channel plug (U shaped tower in the parts collection) probably needs to be printed with a brim.

 ### Fit Testing

 There are several cut-down fit test models that can be used to verify assembly fitment.